-However where there are children there may be other longer term solutions to the housing issue.
+However, where there are children there may be other long term solutions to the housing issue.

 If the police deal with the matter this will be free.
 That is one reason why victims are advised to report abuse to the police.

 If the victim needs a longer-term order from the family court or does not wish to use the criminal procedures, Legal Aid may be available, though this is not a service we offer at Neves.

 If you have never been in a relationship with an abuser you may still report the matter to the police.
 The police may be prepared to take action.
 If the police are not prepared to prosecute or indeed intervene then you may use the provisions of the Protection from Harassment Act 1997.
 An injunction can be obtained in the county court (not the family court) to require an abuser to desist from a course of action.
 The court can also award damages.
 There has to be a course of action - a one-off incident no matter how serious would not give grounds for action under the Protection from Harassment Act.

 You may be worried about a grandchild or a niece or nephew or a neighbour.
 Very clear guidance to the courts for many years has been that children will be aware of domestic violence even if they do not witness it and it will impact their development.
 In serious cases, if a child is in a household where there is significant violence that child may be deemed to suffer significant harm which may result in that child being removed to a place of safety.
 It is an important part of safely parenting one's children that they are not exposed to aggression and violence.